ldsands/UsefulCodeSnippets/other_software/pandoc_commands.md

 - @Thoits_2011 will do author(s) followed by year in parentheses
 - the -@Thoits_2011 will "suppresses" the author(s) and just show the year in parentheses
 - the # References creates a bibliography below that heading (must be at the end of the document)
+    - there was a recent update that allows you to move the bibliography to where ever you want when you use this code `<div id="refs"></div>` this is very useful when you need to add appendices after your bibliography

 ```pandoc
 Markdown text here [@citiation_header1; @citation_header2 pp. 240-320]. @Thoits_2011 Thoits -@Thoits_2011 say blah in her article.